 Remember, too that not everyone will believe in God; but, it’s not your job to convert people for Jesus (that’s His job).
 A little mental preparation will help you be ready to present a case for your faith, without coming across negatively, as you may be perceived by believing friends and family.

-Ronald Cain is a writer at Lucky assignments.
-He is also a contributing writer for Gum Essays.
-As a professional writer, he has a strong passion for reading and writing, and loves to mentor those who want an extensive career in writing.
+Ronald Cain as a professional writer, he has a strong passion for reading and writing, and loves to mentor those who want an extensive career in writing.